oaripay/ebsi-core-services/README.md

 $ npm install
 ```

-You need to fill the WALLET_PRIV_KEY env variable with a private key
+You need to fill the APP_PRIVATE_KEY env variable with a secp256k1 elliptic curve private key

 ## Linting